Willsboro Research Farm

 Minimizing erosion and nutrient losses

-Best management practices are continually updated to optimize crop productivity while minimizing erosion and nutrient losses to neighboring waterways and groundwater.
+Best management practices are continually updated to optimize crop productivity and soil health while minimizing erosion and nutrient losses to neighboring waterways and groundwater.
 The farm's proximity to Lake Champlain underscores the importance of this research.
 Researcher: Harold van Es

 Crop variety trials and management systems